Tednoob17/_MyCertification/Google/Google Cybersecurity Certification.md

 	Stealing personal information to commit fraud while impersonating a victim.

-5. Fill in the blank : Am organization that is in regulatory Compliance is likely to <----->  fines .
+5. Fill in the blank : Am organization that is in regulatory Compliance is likely to <----->  fines.

 	avoid